 -Xtreme Air Program-individual smoking cessation coaching program

-Employee Wellness and Assistance (EWAP), NIU 815-753-9191 EWAP offers the American Cancer Society's Fresh Start Program to interested students.
+Employee Assistance Program (EAP), NIU 815-753-9191 EAP offers the American Cancer Society's Fresh Start Program to interested students.
 A group of approximately six students meet four times over a two- or four-week period to quit smoking.

 DeKalb County Health Department 2550 N. Annie Glidden Road, DeKalb 815-758-6673 Handouts and resources on tobacco and smoking cessation.

-Kishwaukee Community Hospital 626 Bethany Road, DeKalb 815-756-1521 Smoking cessation classes meet periodically.
+Kishwaukee Hospital 1 Kish Hospital Dr, DeKalb 815-756-1521 Smoking cessation classes meet periodically.
 Call for more information.

 National Institutes of Health - 301-496-4000